Thank you, Pastor’s & Delegates!

 Minister Erica Traub

-Moderator for Calvary Baptist Church.
-I worked for the Recreation Department (NORD) summer camp for 7 years.
-I studied Business Administration and owned my business for 20 years.
+Associate Pastor for Calvary Baptist Church.
+Church Moderator for 2020-2025.
+Worked for Recreation Department (NORD) summer camp for 7 years.
+Studied Business Administration and owned my business for 20 years.
+Worked for the Middlesex County Substance Abuse Action Council as Prevention Coordinator & Counselor.
 Youth Pastor for 8 years in CT.
-Convalescent Home Pastor for 11 years at Fox Hill Center in Vernon.
-I am now a student at The American Baptist Churches of Massachusetts.

 Ms. Lee Trainer

-International business traveler who for 25 years who brought individuals together from multiple countries for educational conferences.
+International business analysist who for 25 years who brought individuals together from multiple countries for conferences.
 A member of a family with 3 generations of overnight campers and yearly VBS participation at Canonicus.
-Currently a Worship Team leader at FBC.
+Currently a Worship Team leader at First Baptist Church of NK.

 Capt.
 David Pickering